d1sc0/hellostu.xyz/README.md

 - [x] Properly revisit 404
 - [x] consolidate styles and tidy into global
 - [x] bugger around with MDX posts and react components I'll be missing.
 - [x] Maybe look at setting up a headless CMS - have tried - Decap CMS, Tina, VSCode Front Matter and they all suck.
-Stick to Bear and the code editor for the time being
 - [x] post some content
 - [x] and then maybe some more
 - [x] add next and previous post buttons?

-- maybe add some sharing buttons or at least a prompt
+- [ ] maybe add some sharing buttons or at least a prompt
-- improve pagination component?
+- [ ] improve pagination component?

 # Bulit on top of the Minimal starter below